Liveblogging: Architecture of Maria By Monty Widenius

 XDB indexes — group records, and get the min and max for each group (groups are not sorted), and save that in a separate block.
 This means that stats like min and max are very fast.
 This is something that will help data warehousing queries.

 Best quote from Monty: “You don’t steal ideas in open source.
 You respect people.”

-2 comments on “Liveblogging: Architecture of Maria By Monty Widenius”
+2 Responses to “Liveblogging: Architecture of Maria By Monty Widenius”